LongWeihan/longweihan.github.io/_pages/about.md

     GPA: 3.82/4.0

-    Honors: Honorary Bachelor's Degree (two recipients from the School of Electronic Engineering in the current year), Outstanding Graduate
+    Honors: Honorary Bachelor's Degree (two recipients from the School of Electronic Engineering in the current year) Outstanding Graduate

 ---